1959 Campeonato Argentino de Rugby: Final

 The referee of the match was the South African Ackermann, that was following the South African selection of Junior Springboks, that ended his tour in South America.
 The selection of "Capital" and Provincia, was without with the national team against South Africa.

-In the same day, was arranged a match between two mixed teams of Southafrican and Argentine and players.
+In the same day, was arranged a match between two mixed teams of South African and Argentine and players.